Meet our authors:

 Download AJE’s free reports on research collaboration in 2016, both globally and for top research-producing countries.

 Tips from successful professors on writing grants that will get funded

 Use our helpful template to prepare a journal pre-submission inquiry for your manuscript.

 Learn more about preprints and their benefits for authors, including sharing research and getting credit for it more rapidly.

 How researchers can use Twitter to share their results and build their network.

 Tips and examples to help you respond to peer reviewers in a positive, cordial way.

-This free cover letter template includes tips for writing a strong journal cover letter for your journal submission.
+This free cover letter guide with template includes tips and examples on writing a strong journal cover letter for your journal submission.

 Resources to help you understand plagiarism in academic writing and how to avoid accusations of unethical behavior.

 Governmental and funder initiatives like the EU's Horizon 2020 are driving the next wave of the open access movement.